BrickMMO/tasks/.history/project-presentation_20251118104448.markdown

 1. Complete your project and have it ready to demo.
 2. Create a slide deck with four to five slides.
-3. Present in class for approximately five minutes.
+3. Present in class for app five minutes.

 ## Submitting this Task